This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Dinner in Downtown Washington DC

-We reserved a table at Swahili Village, a Kenyan restaurant in the heart of downtown DC.
-I recommend getting a reservation if possible, as this restaurant is popular (for obvious reasons).
+I would absolutely recommend Swahili Village, a Kenyan restaurant in the heart of downtown DC.
+Book a reservation if possible, as this restaurant is super popular (for obvious reasons).

 Capitol Building Guided Tour

-The tour is free, and led by a professional tour guide.
-The 90 minute tour starts on the first floor and includes a short video presentation followed by a visit to the Crypt, Rotunda, and the National Statuary Hall.
-There is also a gift shop and cafe in the same building.
+The 90-minute tour is free, and led by a professional tour guide.
+It starts on the first floor and includes a short video presentation followed by a visit to the Crypt, Rotunda, and the National Statuary Hall.

 Lunch at the Capitol Building